oliviawong1/Equation_Game/README.md

 - ```8 × 𝑥 = 40```

 #### Answering Equations
-When an equation appears, type your answer and press Enter to submit.
+Simply type your answer and press Enter to submit.
 There is no time limit - you can answer as many questions as you like.

 #### Game Response